eyegorweb/frontend-exercise/README.md

 1. Fork the repo
 2. Clone it
-3. If you don't have it already, install gulp globally using `npm install gulp -g`
+3. If you don't have it already, install gulp globally using `sudo npm install gulp -g`
 4. Do `npm install` in the directory
 5. Run `gulp` in the directory
 6. Go to http://localhost:3000